cypox/risc-v-os/README.md

 You can check the memory address (low, high), cpus, uart addresses (for prining), etc.

 If you are getting overlapping errors in qemu (regions overlap), make sure that in your linker script (link.ld), the .text segment starts *after* the low memory address since the OpenSBI code is put at that location.
-In this example, I am using 0x80020000 since my OpenSBI is 108kb long (you can check this when you run the machine, it gives you the size of the OpenSBI)
+In this example, I am using 0x80020000 since my OpenSBI is 108kb long (you can check this when you run the machine, it gives you the size of the OpenSBI).

 ## Verification
 You can disassemble and check the addresses of the elf file: